 I love mentoring students on mathematics research projects, and I have accumulated a good collection of interesting research-level problems suitable for hard-working and enthusiastic high-school students.
 At Euler Circle, we provide research opportunities related to class curriculum for students who have demonstrated the ability to work hard on challenging problems.
 Many of our problem sets include open problems that are closely related to the class material.

-So far, I have written two papers with high-school (or younger) students, as well as mentored one other high-school student on a paper:
+So far, I have written three papers with high-school (or younger) students, as well as mentored one other high-school student on a paper:

 - Analysis on Surreal Numbers, with Ashvin Swaminathan.

 - N-Division Points of Hypocycloids, with Nitya Mani.

 - The Asymmetric Colonel Blotto Game, with Yifan Zhu.

 - Play in Candy Nim, with Nitya Mani, Rajiv Nelakanti, and Alex Tholen.

 - Comply/Constrain Subtraction, by Archishman Sravankumar.